 Using Health Communication to Make an Impact on Malaria

-The Health Communication Capacity Collaborative (HC3 ) supports the U.S. President’s Malaria Initiative’s (PMI) goal of significantly reducing deaths from malaria in high burden African countries.
-A growing body of evidence supports the role SBCC programs play in malaria prevention and treatment.
-To effectively integrate evidence-based SBCC into global and national malaria control strategies and policies, HC3 believes it is important to build capacity in SBCC among malaria experts, clearly identify SBCC processes for the malaria community to follow and establish norms that encourage the consistent use of SBCC in malaria programs.
+HC3 supported the U.S. President’s Malaria Initiative’s (PMI) goal of significantly reducing deaths from malaria in high burden African countries.
+A growing body of evidence supports the role social and behavior change communication (SBCC) programs play in malaria prevention and treatment.
+To effectively integrate evidence-based SBCC into global and national malaria control strategies and policies, HC3 built capacity in SBCC among malaria experts, clearly identified SBCC processes for the malaria community to follow and established norms that encourage the consistent use of SBCC in malaria programs.

 Building a Malaria SBCC Community

-HC3 is strengthening the capacity of local organizations to design, implement, manage and evaluate evidence-based SBCC interventions that address malaria.
+HC3 strengthened the capacity of local organizations to design, implement, manage and evaluate evidence-based SBCC interventions that address malaria.
 The project convened 84 participants from 20 countries for the first PMI SBCC partners meeting in Addis Ababa, Ethiopia, in September 2013.
-The project helped revitalize the Roll Back Malaria (RBM) SBCC Community of Practice, which is developing into a valuable resource for malaria prevention professionals.
-HC3 is making use of its Springboard for Health Communication Professionals to encourage those working in malaria to exchange lessons learned, best practices and experiences as well as malaria SBCC resources within and across countries.
+The project helped revitalize the Roll Back Malaria (RBM) SBCC Community of Practice, a valuable resource for malaria prevention professionals.
+HC3 made use of Springboard for Health Communication Professionals to encourage those working in malaria to exchange lessons learned, best practices and experiences as well as malaria SBCC resources within and across countries.
 Springboard is a virtual platform for SBCC professionals to build an online community of practice that is supported by face-to-face activities.

 Collecting Malaria Tools and Resources

-To help further professional development in malaria SBCC, HC3 is curating technical as well as monitoring and evaluation (M&E) guidelines and resources already developed and approved by the RBM and PMI community of partners.
-To accomplish this, HC3 is leveraging the power of Springboard for Health Communication Professionals and Health COMpass.
+To help further professional development in malaria SBCC, HC3 curated technical as well as monitoring and evaluation (M&E) guidelines and resources already developed and approved by the RBM and PMI community of partners.
+To accomplish this, HC3 leveraged Springboard and Health COMpass.
 Health COMpass is an online resource that houses best practice SBCC tools and program examples.

 Strengthening Malaria SBCC Capacity